 The web interface solutions were built with an off the shelf product, Iron Speed and integrated into Visual Studio.

 Data from each locker at each station is sent periodically to the back office where it can be monitored.

 Usage information is sent back and logged to assist operators if issues arise or lockers develop faults.

 - 1Access to the client network can only be done locally or via secure citrix session with monitoring and restricted access.
 This required that the solution worked straight out of the box and could integrate with exisiting systems and security requirements without disruption.

 - 2Testing the system.
 Each of the stations need to update the back office and other stations to share status information and to prevent users from hijacking multiple lockers.
 Full checks of the Pop card, validity and user had to be carried out before access was allowed to place or retrieve a cycle from the locker.
 Anti tampering techniques had to be employed to keep the cycles safe.

-- 3It was not possible to remotly monitor the system as we had no external access to the internal network. all servicing, updates had to be done by a monitoed, restricted access citrix session.
+- 3It was not possible to remotely monitor the system as we had no external access to the internal network. all servicing, updates had to be done by a monitored, restricted access citrix session.

 Skills & Tools

 All projects in the solution used C#.
 Iron Speed with VS using .Net 4 web application, web services and Windows services at each controller for direct RS 485 connectivity to the swipe card unit and locker door opening mechanism.